 Guests are provided for on the main deck in eight suites, six of which include en suite bathrooms and dressing rooms, with two master staterooms on the upper deck and bridge deck.
 The spa, gym, pool, mini baseball court and bar are all exceptional too, but the main deck lounge area with its cosy day beds can quickly transform into a cinema.
 The screen for the cinema is concealed in the deckhead and is mechanically rolled out when guests want to watch a film in the evening.

 There is also a central glass lift that runs through a spiralling staircase, also made with glass and steel.
 Sinot explained that part of the success of their project was that they were able to have a lot of creative dialogue with the owner, Ellison, who helped to direct the process in certain ways that really gives this yacht its unique sense of character.
 Sinot said, ‘if you have a good owner, a good build captain and a good shipyard, then the project can be successful.’ and the Musashi is nothing short of successful.

 The design allows for visitors to enjoy privacy while exploring the ship’s decks and facilities, but this privacy also means that you will struggle to find many images of the Musashi’s interior online.
 The ship was quietly launched by its creators (Feadship) and at first, people were speculating over who the owner was.

 Musashi is a subtle ship that has a lot it could boast about, but instead opts for a quiet opulence.
 It’s an example of relaxed luxury that doesn’t need to show-off, which makes for the perfect restful superyacht.
 Of course, superyachts also need a lot of cleaning in order to maintain their glorious sheen and outshine all other craft in the ports.
-We supply marine chandlery online so let us help you and your staff keep your superyacht, super clean.
+As ship chandlers we supply marine supplies online so let us help you and your staff keep your superyacht, super clean.